 4.302 Foundations in Art, Design, and Spatial Practices

-Offers a foundation in artistic practice and its critical analysis.
-Emphasizes the development of artistic approaches and methods by drawing analogies to architectural thinking, urbanism, and design practice.
-Develops skills in communicating ideas and experiences on different scales and through two-dimensional, three-dimensional, time-based media, and new genres including artistic methods that engage the public realm through spatial, sculptural, performative and process-oriented practices.
-Includes video screenings, guest lectures, visiting artist presentations, and field trips.
+Develops an introductory foundation in artistic practice and its critical analysis, and develops artistic approaches and methods by drawing analogies to architectural thinking, urbanism, and design practice.
+Covers how to communicate ideas and experiences on different scales and through two-dimensional, three-dimensional, and time-based media in new genres.
+Uses artistic methods that engage the public realm through spatial, sculptural, performative, and process-oriented practices.
+Instruction components include video screenings, guest lectures, visiting artist presentations, and field trips.
 Instruction and practice in written and oral communication provided.
 Enrollment limited; preference to Course 4 majors and minors.

 4.302 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by Art.
+It will be available in the Spring semester, and will be instructed by A. Aksamija.

 Lecture occurs 9:00 AM to 12:00 PM on Tuesdays and Thursdays in E15-207.

 This class counts for a total of 12 credits.
 This class counts as a CI-M.

 You can find more information at the Foundations in the Visual Arts and Design for Majors site or on the 4.302 Stellar site.

 © Copyright 2015 Yasyf Mohamedali